-Recruitment drive launched for new construction assessors
+Recruitment drive launched for 100 new construction assessors

-An @ESPScotland and @CITB_UK project has launched for #ScotAppWeek20 to recruit and train 100 new construction assessors across all of Scotland’s construction Colleges.
+An @ESPScotland and @CITB_UK project has launched to recruit and train 100 new construction assessors across all of Scotland’s construction Colleges.

 This is a two-year project targeting experienced tradespeople working in the construction sector.
 It is being driven by ESP and the Construction Industry Training Board (CITB), in partnership with 24 Scottish colleges, government agencies and private training providers.
 This unique project will recruit and train 100 new construction assessors that will enable the efficient delivery of assessments for apprenticeships in Scotland.